Kyun-J/FlexHybridApp-Android/README.md

 ```

 ### InterfaceTimeout
-Set the time to wait for return after FlexInterface is executed.
+Set the time to wait for return after Interface is executed.
 After that time, the Promise created by the interface is forcibly rejected.
 ```kt
 fun setInterfaceTimeout(timeout: Int)
 ```

 ### InterfaceThreadCount
-Set the number of threads of the ThreadPoolExecutor where FlexInterface is executed.
+Set the number of threads when Interface is executed.
 The default is the number of cpu cores(=Runtime.getRuntime().availableProcessors()).
 ```kt
 fun setInterfaceThreadCount(count: Int)